Hidden dualities in 1D quasiperiodic lattice models: Emergence of (almost) perfect duality for higher-oder commensurate approximants

 For the $\eta$-AAM, the main results are explained in Fig.$\,$\ref{fig:eta_AAM_panel}.
-For $\tau_{c}=1/2$, we can see that the energy bands are almost (but not exactly) $\varphi$-periodic with period $\Delta\varphi=\pi$.
-This is expected because we have used a small $\eta=0.1$ and therefore the model is similar to the the AAM (where $\varphi\rightarrow2\varphi$).
-In this case it is obvious that no SD symmetry can be found.
-For higher-order approximants, however, the almost $\pi$-periodicity is completely lost and a SD symmetry with the correct $2\pi$-periodicity emerges.
+For $\tau_{c}=1/2$, we can see that the energy bands are almost (but not exactly) $\varphi$-periodic with period $\Delta\varphi=\pi$ {[}Fig.$\,$\ref{fig:eta_AAM_panel}(a){]}.
+This is expected because we have used a small $\eta=0.1$ and therefore the model is similar to the AAM (where $\varphi\rightarrow2\varphi$).
+In this case it is obvious that no SD symmetry can be found {[}Fig.$\,$\ref{fig:eta_AAM_panel}(c){]}.
+For higher-order approximants, however, the almost $\pi$-periodicity is completely lost {[}Fig.$\,$\ref{fig:eta_AAM_panel}(b){]} and a SD symmetry with the correct $2\pi$-periodicity emerges {[}Fig.$\,$\ref{fig:eta_AAM_panel}(d){]}.

-Note that for small $\eta$ the mobility edges seem very chaotic.
-The reason is that $\eta$ is a relevant perturbation in the sense that it defines a new periodicity for $\phi$, different from the one in parent model.
-This connects with the final discussion in Sec.$\,$\ref{subsec:com_gen_dual}.
+Note that for small $\eta$ the mobility edges seem to vary in a chaotic manner, as illustrated in Fig.$\,$\ref{fig:eta_AAM_panel}(e).
+The reason is that the $\eta$-perturbation defines a new periodicity for $\phi$, different from the one in the parent model.
+The consequence is that the duality symmetry also becomes completely different from the one in the parent model.
 With the correct definition of $\varphi=\phi n_{1}/2$, only the fundamental harmonic {[}$\cos(\varphi)${]} survives for a CA of high-enough order.
 However, for low-order CA and small $\eta$, the system is still very similar to the AAM: the universal dualities will only appear for high-order CA and may give rise to significantly different SD curves (mobility edges), even for bands that are close in energy.
 If we instead consider a large $\eta$, the mobility edge is almost entirely well captured for lower-order CA. In this case, the $\phi$-periodicity of the AAM is completely broken even for the lower-order CA: the almost perfect SD symmetry with the correct periodicity emerges even for these.
 An example is in Fig.$\,$\ref{fig:eta_AAM_panel_mob_edge_eta_0.5}, for $\eta=1.5$.